wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Stable tag: 0.6.2
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DSHAHSJJCQ53Y

-Play any Youtube video as background of your page.
+Play any Youtube video as background of your page or as custom player inside an element of the page.

 == Description ==